 - Be prepared to cook or preserve the mustard greens as soon as they get large.
 If you leave them go too long, the caterpillars and other garden residents discover them and begin to eat them.

 Who says gluten-free goodies don’t taste good?
-I modified the recipe for Crunchy Butterscotch Treats and came up with a winner.
-At least my family liked them;: when I returned from work all the bites were devoured.
+I modified a recipe for Crunchy Butterscotch Treats and came up with a winner.
+At least my family liked them; when I returned from work all the treats were devoured.
+These small bites make great homemade Halloween treats for anyone following a gluten-free diet.

 New regulations finalized by the Food and Drug Administration on August 2, 2013 regarding labeling of food products and packaging will make it easier for individuals to follow a gluten-free diet.
 The regulations specify the amount of gluten allowed in a food product – 20 ppm or essentially none — if the food manufacturer wishes to place “gluten-free” or similar terminology on the food label.
 It specifies the foods included in the regulation: wheat, Tritacle, barley and rye.
 This regulation will allow the FDA to enforce adherence to the new rules.
 The new rules and implications were discussed in a seminar at the Food and Nutrition Conference and Expo in Houston, TX on Oct 22, 2013.
 I found the seminar to be very informative, and here were a few of points it cleared up for me.